Hi there! Another story, and this time it's Amuto! c: Not in the beginning at all though, so be patient please!

 Amu ran out of the locker room and sprinted out of the hallway and outside the building into the cold, fresh air, standing still to take in a few breaths.
 The day was feeling great!
 The game would go well, and the pinkette would be looking forward to a date this afternoon.
 Amu had high hopes for today.

 That is, until she saw the football team on the tennis courts, with Tsukiyomi Ikuto yelling at her best friend, who was curled into a ball.

 "Rima!"
-Amu yelled as she unfroze and quickly sprinted towards the scene.
+Amu yelled as she unfroze, all her happy thoughts gone with the wind as she quickly sprinted towards the scene.